zaxguo/p1-kernel/docs/exp5/rpi-os.md

 1. `write` outputs to UART.
 It accepts a buffer with the text to be printed as the first argument.
 1. `clone` creates a new user thread.
 The location of the stack for the newly created thread is passed as the first argument.
 1. `malloc` allocates a memory page for a user process.
 There is no analog of this syscall in Linux (and I think in any other OS as well.)
-The only reason that we have no virtual memory yet, and all user processes work with physical memory.
-Each process needs a way to figure out which memory page can be used. `malloc` syscall return pointer to the newly allocated page or -1 in case of an error.
+The only reason that we have no virtual memory yet, and all user processes work with physical memory addresses.
+Each process needs a way to figure out which memory page can be used. `malloc` returns pointer to the newly allocated page or -1 in case of an error.
 1. `exit` Each process must call this syscall after it finishes execution.
 It will do cleanup.

 All syscalls are defined in `sys.c`.
 There is also an array [sys_call_table](https://github.com/fxlin/p1-kernel/blob/master/src/exp5/src/sys.c) that contains pointers to all syscall handlers.
 Each syscall has a "syscall number" — this is just an index in the `sys_call_table` array.
 All syscall numbers are defined [here](https://github.com/fxlin/p1-kernel/blob/master/src/exp5/include/sys.h#L6) — they are used by the assembler code to look up syscall.